 2507-05 DISCUSSION

 The Vendor Inspection COE is responsible for implementing the construction and operational vendor inspection program at facilities where basic components are designed, manufactured, or stored.
-Routine and reactive inspections are conducted to verify that the vendor QA programs are implemented and comply with the applicable regulatory requirements of Appendix B to 10 CFR Part 50, 10 CFR Part 21, 10 CFR 50.55(e), and other industry applicable standards (e.g., the ASME Boiler and Pressure Vessel Code and IEEE Standards).
+Routine and reactive inspections are conducted to verify that the vendor QA programs are implemented and comply with the applicable regulatory requirements of Appendix B to 10 CFR Part 50, 10 CFR Part 21, 10 CFR 50.55(e), and other industry applicable standards (e.g., the American Society of Mechanical Engineers (ASME) Boiler and Pressure Vessel (B&PV) Code and the Institute of Electrical and Electronic Engineers (IEEE) Standards).

-This manual chapter provides NRC guidance for inspection and assessment of vendor QA programs in support of operating and new reactor licensing, as well as construction activities.
+This manual chapter provides NRC guidance for inspection and assessment of vendor QA programs, detailed design and manufacturing activities, and 10 CFR Part 21 implementation in support of operating and new reactor licensing, as well as construction activities.
 Specifically, this chapter defines the vendor inspection program for the following activities:

 Inspections of vendor QA program implementation during design and procurement activities in support of material, equipment, and services supplied to the commercial nuclear industry.